stateoftheartai/sotaai/docs/development.md

 git checkout -b SOTA-1338
 ```

 **Step 4:** work on the feature branch and constantly push changes to its respective remote.
+For naming commits, follow [these guidelines](https://github.com/stateoftheartai/sotaai/blob/master/docs/commits.md).
 All updates are to be automatically reflected in Jira as long as:

 - The feature branch name exactly matches the Jira's issue ID e.g. SOTA-1338
 - Each of the feature branch commits meet the specs in [Jira Smart Commits](https://support.atlassian.com/jira-software-cloud/docs/process-issues-with-smart-commits/) at least in one line of the title/body of the commit.
 For example: